51Degrees/prebid-server/modules/fiftyone_degrees/device_detection/README.md

 ``data-file``
 * ``path`` - (string, REQUIRED) - The full path to the device detection data file.
 Lite data file can be downloaded from [data repo on GitHub].
 * ``make_temp_copy`` - (boolean) - If true, the engine will create a temporary copy of the data file rather than using the data file directly.
-Defaults to false.
+Should be false only for `InMemory` performance profile.
+Defaults to true.

 * ``update``
    * ``auto`` - (boolean) - Enable/Disable auto update.
 Defaults to enabled.
 If enabled, the auto update system will automatically download and apply new data files for device detection.